top of page

 Growing up in the vibrant era of the 80s and 90s, Gen X women were inundated with images of eternal youthfulness.

-From magazine covers to Hollywood icons, the message was clear: aging was something to be feared, and grey hair was an un welcomed.
+From magazine covers to Hollywood icons, the message was clear: aging was something to be feared, and grey hair was unwelcome.

 As we entered the workforce, the pressure to maintain a youthful appearance only intensified.